alex-glv/elastic-k8s/README.md

 All resources will be created in `elasticsearch` namespace.

 ## Deployment verification and troubleshooting
-It takes around 2 minutes for cluster pods status to change to Ready.
+It takes around 2 minutes for cluster pods to become Ready.

 You can also run kubectl command to track pods status:
 ```